Mayor of Upper Hutt: Upper Hutt Town Board Chairmen

-The Upper Hutt Town Board had seven chairmen between 1908 and 1926.
+The Upper Hutt Town Board had eight chairmen between 1908 and 1926.

 Upper Hutt Borough Council

-The Upper Hutt Borough Council had eight mayors between 1926 and 1966.
+The Upper Hutt Borough Council had seven mayors between 1926 and 1966.

 Upper Hutt City Council

-The Upper Hutt City Council has had an additional four mayors since its formation in 1966.
+The Upper Hutt City Council has had an additional five mayors since its formation in 1966.
 The last mayor of the borough council was also the first mayor of the city council.

+List of deputy mayors

+As of 2025, three deputy mayors have also become mayors.
+George Williams became deputy mayor in 1947 to Ed Nicolaus until 1950, where Williams succeeded Nicolaus as mayor.
+Doris Nicholson served as deputy mayor from the years 1965 to 1970, becoming mayor after the death of mayor George Thomas, where she served from 1970 to 1977.
+James Blewman was elected mayor from deputy mayor after the death of his mayor Peter Robertson.

+Upper Hutt Borough Council

+The Upper Hutt Borough Council had 16 deputy mayors between 1926 and 1966.

+Upper Hutt City Council

+The Upper Hutt City Council has had an additional 11 deputy mayors since its formation in 1966.
+The last deputy mayor of the borough council was also the first deputy mayor of the city council.